Lsquared13/dappbot-api-lambda/README.md

     - **`ContractAddr`**: The deployed address of your chosen contract.
     - **`Web3URL`**: The URL for your HTTPProvider.
 Our transaction executors work for Eximchain dapps, Infura would work for Ethereum dapps.
 Include `https://`
     - **`GuardianURL`**: The URL of your Guardian instance.
 Include `https://`
   - Simply returns success if no optional keys were specified.
-Otherwise, updates the values of the specified optional keys in the dapp and returns success.
+Otherwise, updates the values of the specified optional keys in the dapp, sets its state to `BUILDING_DAPP` and returns success.
 - **`/delete`**
   - Accepts a body with key `DappName`.
-  - Destroys all associated resources and returns a success.
+  - Validates input, sets state to `DELETING`, queues a request to destroy all associated resources asynchronously, and returns a success.
 - **`/list`**
   - Accepts an empty body with no keys.
   - Returns a DappItem corresponding to every Dapp owned by the calling account.